 The Internet works great when it comes to collecting information and putting the information into our command.
-The privacy that was once known in America is long gone, ampoule taken away by various different websites.
-Surprisingly, story the biggest collector of information is Google.
-With so many services offered by Google, treatment they are able to collect a large amount of data on users.
+The privacy that was once known in America is long gone, taken away by various different websites.
+Surprisingly, the biggest collector of information is Google.
+With so many services offered by Google, they are able to collect a large amount of data on users.
 Here is a taste of what Google knows about you and how they got the information.

 Data Collection Services